The Kiss (Hayez): Historical context

 After the defeat of Napoleonic France in the 19th century, the Congress of Vienna was held in 1815 to redraw the map of Europe.
-Italy had a very marginal role compared to other European countries and was slated to be divided into several states.
-Every state was ruled directly or strongly influenced by the Habsburgs of the Austrian Empire.
+Italy following the Congress was divided up into states ruled directly or strongly influenced by the Habsburgs of the Austrian Empire.
 That fragmentation went against the growing nationalist sentiment for Italian unification and caused the creation of secret societies with democratic and radical orientations, such as the Carboneria and Young Italy.
 Although those associations were unsuccessful, their role was fundamental in shaping public opinion.

-The first war of Italian independence (1848) was a failure, but, by 1859, a secret agreement between Napoleon III and Camillo Benso, Count of Cavour, stipulated the formation of an anti-Austrian alliance.
-The contribution of France was considered crucial because the Austrian armies were defeated by the alliance in the Kingdom of Lombardy–Venetia in the empire.
+The First Italian War of Independence (1848) was a failure, but, by 1859, a secret agreement between Napoleon III and Camillo Benso, Count of Cavour, stipulated the formation of an anti-Austrian alliance.
+The contribution of France was crucial, the Austrian Army being defeated by the alliance in the Second Italian War of Independence.
 That victory initiated the unification process, and the Kingdom of Italy was proclaimed a few years later, in 1861.

 It was during that period that Francesco Hayez painted The Kiss.
 Mindful of the bloody repression of the nationalist movement, Hayez decided to disguise the ideals of conspiracy and the struggle against the invaders by a representation of past events.
 The use of ambiguous, opaque metaphors allowed the artist to avoid censorship by the authorities.

 History

 The first version of The Kiss was commissioned by Count Alfonso Maria Visconti of Saliceto.
 Hayez, who was very well known amongst Milanese patriots, was asked by the Count to depict the hopes associated with the alliance between France and the Kingdom of Sardinia.

 The artwork was created in 1859 and presented at the Pinacoteca di Brera on 9 September.
 It was hung as a decoration in the luxurious residence of the Visconti family for more than 25 years.
 It was only in 1886, a year before his death, that the Count presented the canvas to the Pinacoteca di Brera, where it is still exhibited, in Room XXXVII.

 Although the oil version is the most famous one, Hayez produced two other versions of the painting, one in oil and one watercolor.
 The second version was painted in 1861 for the Mylius family, and was sent to Paris to be exhibited in the 1867 Exposition Universelle.
-In 2008, that version was sold at Sotheby's for 780,450 pounds.
+In 2008, that version was sold at Sotheby's for £780,450.
 The difference between the second painting and the previous one is that the woman's dress is coloured white.
 The third version is the only one to have been rendered in watercolor on paper.
 Painted in 1859, it has an oval shape and was donated by Hayez to Carolina Zucchi.
 It is now exhibited at the Pinacoteca Ambrosiana in Milan.

 The last painting differs from the original by the addition of a white cloth lying on the steps beside the couple and by the bright green paint used for the man's mantle.